davidmalcolm/texi2rst/output/incomplete-enum-types.rst

 ``struct foo`` without describing the elements.
 A later declaration that does specify the possible values completes the type.

-You cant allocate variables or storage using the type while it is incomplete.
+You can't allocate variables or storage using the type while it is incomplete.
 However, you can work with pointers to that type.

 This extension may not be very useful, but it makes the handling of